7 Jul 2017

 "For me, the first step is detailed info about the project.

 Usually, we ask about a script, reference to style (if the customer needs something special), total animation time, etc...

 Will be good if the customer could send simple primitive storyboard to us (just for understanding how he sees it).

 We can suggest many styles - we have a big experience in this work and we know many interesting styles.

-When we start our work we can divide it into few parts: script, style, characters design, animation.
+When we start our work we can divide it into several parts: script, style, characters design, animation.
 We need to approve each part of work before we can start the next part.

 We do not use sketches usually or we use them for storyboard only."

 Position: Freelance animator and illustrator

-"My work starts of with a vision, rough sketches and character concepts.
+"My work starts with a vision, rough sketches, and character concepts.
 I try to keep my illustrations pretty simple and fun.
 I look for the inspiration on the web - mostly on Dribbble and Instagram.
 But I also like to watch short animations on Vimeo.

 Looking at different styles is always a great inspiration.
 When I'm happy with the design I take it to Illustrator.
 Once a visual side of a project is accepted, it's time to move to After Effects.
 I'm mainly focused on character animation, so again, I usually search for the references on the Internet.
 But I found that the best way for me to find the right movement is to observe.
 Jumping and acting silly in front of a mirror - that's what really works for me.
 Then I try to recreate it in After Effects.
 It takes time to make something good so I let myself do a lot of tests and mistakes."